syedshazli/pcb/README.md

 ## IEEE PCB Workshop
 Welcome!
 Here you can find all the materials for our class.
+For student Syed Shazli